Players (Canadian) Formula Atlantic Series Race

 - March 76B (Price Cobb): An orange March 76B invoiced to Shierson in March 1976.

 - March 76B (James King): Seb Barone (Portland, CT or Dilliner, PA) drove a white #28 March 76B in 1976, entered by Isola Racing but run by Doug Shierson Racing.
-As a white car, March records suggest this would have been 76B-9, 76B-11 or 76B-12.
+This car would probably have been either 76B-11 or 76B-12.
 Barone crashed the car at Trois-Rivières in September and it was not seen again.

 - Lola T460 [HU17] (Tim Coconis): New to Tim Coconis (Palo Alto, CA) for Canadian and IMSA Formula Atlantic races in 1976.
 Retained for SCCA Nationals in 1977, 1978 and 1979.
 Sold to John Keller, who continued to run the car in SCCA events up to the mid-1980s.
 Bought by Don Harris in 1990, who confirmed the provenance to Chris Townsend.
 Sold by Harris to Terry Fullerton (UK) in May 2007.
 Painted during this time in Tim Coconis's 1978 Carmel Plaza livery.
 In late 2010/early 2011 it went to Jim Blockley, who sold it a year later to Fred Phillips in South Africa.
 Phillips raced it at East London in 2012.
 Bought from Phillips by Andre Bezuidenhout in early 2019.